elastic/apm-agent-python/docs/contributing/index.rst

 Setting up an Environment
 -------------------------

-Sentry is designed to run off of setuptools with minimal work.
-Because of this setting up a development environment for Sentry requires only a few steps.
+Opbeat is designed to run off of setuptools with minimal work.
+Because of this setting up a development environment for Opbeat requires only a few steps.

 The first thing you're going to want to do, is build a virtualenv and install any base dependancies.